Post-industrial society: Valuation of knowledge

 The post-industrialized society is marked by an increased valuation of knowledge.
-This itself is unsurprising, having been foreshadowed in Daniel Bell's presumption as to how economic employment patterns will evolve in such societies.
+This has been foreshadowed in Daniel Bell's presumption as to how economic employment patterns will evolve in such societies.
 He asserts employment will grow faster in the tertiary (and quaternary) sector relative to employment in the primary and secondary sector and that the tertiary (and quaternary) sectors will take precedence in the economy.
-This will continue to occur such that the “impact of the expert” will expand and power will be monopolized by knowledge.
+This will continue to occur such that the "impact of the expert" will expand and power will be monopolized by knowledge.

 As tertiary and quaternary sector positions are essentially knowledge-oriented, this will result in a restructuring of education, at least in its nuances.
-The “new power… of the expert” consequently gives rise to the growing role of universities and research institutes in post-industrial societies.
+The "new power… of the expert" consequently gives rise to the growing role of universities and research institutes in post-industrial societies.
 Post-industrial societies themselves become oriented around these places of knowledge production and production of experts as their new foci.
 Consequently, the greatest beneficiaries in the post-industrial society are young urban professionals.
-As a new, educated, and politicized generation more impassioned by liberalism, social justice, and environmentalism the shift of power into their hands, as a result of their knowledge endowments, is often cited as a good thing.
+As a new, educated, and politicized generation, more impassioned by liberalism, social justice, and environmentalism, comes into being; the shift of power into their hands, as a result of their knowledge endowments, is often cited as a good thing.

 The increasing importance of knowledge in post-industrial societies results in a general increase in expertise through the economy and throughout society.
-In this manner, it eliminates what Alan Banks and Jim Foster identify as “undesirable work as well as the grosser forms of poverty and inequality.”
+In this manner, it eliminates what Alan Banks and Jim Foster identify as "undesirable work as well as the grosser forms of poverty and inequality".
 This effect is supplemented by the aforementioned movement of power into the hands of young educated people concerned with social justice.

 Economists at Berkeley have studied the value of knowledge as a form of capital, adding value to material capital, such as a factory or a truck.
 Speaking along the same lines of their argument, the addition or 'production' of knowledge, could become the basis of what would undoubtedly be considered 'post-industrial' policies meant to deliver economic growth.

 The valuation of specifically scientific knowledge and technology can paradoxically be devalued by individuals in a post-industrial society as they still expect its benefits but are more sensitized to moral trade-offs and risks.